Isfahan: Cultural sites

-The city centre consists of an older section centered around the Jameh Mosque, and the Safavid expansion around Naqsh-e Jahan Square, with nearby palaces, bazaars, and places of worship, which is called Seeosepol.
+The city centre consists of an older section centered around the Jameh Mosque and the Safavid expansion around Naqsh-e Jahan Square, with nearby palaces, bazaars, and places of worship This area is called Seeosepol, after the bridge of the same name.

 Baths

-Ancient baths include the Jarchi hammam and the bathhouse of Bahāʾ al-dīn al-ʿĀmilī; a public bath called "Garmabeh-e-shaykh" in Isfahan, which for many years was running and providing hot water to the public without any visible heating system which would usually need tons of wood, was built by Baha' al-din al-'Amili.
+Ancient baths include the Jarchi hammam, the Ali Gholi Agha hammam, and the Garmabeh-e-shaykh.
+The latter was built by Baha' al-din al-'Amili, and for many years was provided hot water to the public without any visible heating system, which would usually need tons of wood.
 The Khosro Agha hammam was demolished by unknown persons in 1992.
-The Ali Gholi Agha hammam is another remaining bathhouse.
-Chardin writes that the number of baths in Isfahan in the Safavid era was 273.
+Chardin writes that there were 273 baths in Isfahan in the Safavid era.

 Bazaars

 The Grand Bazaar, Isfahan, and its entrance, the Qeysarie Gate, were built in the 17th century.
-Social hubs were opium dens and coffeehouses clustered around the Chahar bagh and the Chehel Sotoun.
+Opium dens and coffeehouses, clustered around the Chahar bagh and the Chehel Sotoun, served as social hubs.
 The best-known traditional coffeehouse is Qahva-ḵāna-ye Golestān.

 Cemeteries

-The Bagh-e Rezvan Cemetery is one of the biggest and most advanced in the country.
+The Bagh-e Rezvan Cemetery is one of the largest and most advanced in the country.
 Other cemeteries include the New Julfa Armenian Cemetery and the Takht-e Foulad.

 Gardens and parks

-The Pardis Honar Park, in District 6, has cost 30 billion toman as of 2018.
-Some other zoological gardens and parks (including public and private beach parks, and non-beach parks) are: Birds Garden, Flower Garden of Isfahan, Nazhvan Recreational Complex, Shahre royaha amusement park, and the East Park of Isfahan.
+The Pardis Honar Park, in District 6, had cost 30 billion toman as of 2018.
+Some other zoological gardens and parks include the Bird Garden of Isfahan, Flower Garden of Isfahan, Nazhvan Recreational Complex, Dream Land Isfahan, and the East Park of Isfahan.